day8/re-frame/README.md

 It is has a data-oriented, functional design.

 re-frame has been designed from the ground up to make developers ***very*** productive when building large Single-Page applications.
 That's its promise to you.
-For many it has delivered on this goal, and it has been enthusiastically praised.
+For many, it has delivered on this goal, and it has been enthusiastically praised.

 Developed in late 2014, and released in 2015, it is mature and stable.
 It scales to 50K lines of code and beyond.
 It is used by small startups and by companies with 500 developers.
 It has outlasted multiple generations of Javascript churn, and still delivers a substantially better developer experience.
 Just imagine your team's productivity if you didn't have to contend with technical churn, and have new magic burn your fingers every two years.